mrchrisadams/sonniesedge-website/content/talks/dear-developer.md

 <div class="comp-talk__text">
 <h3>Add the whizz bang</h3>

-<p>Now that we have a core stylesheet and and we have an advanced stylesheet, it's time to add the lovely Javascript layer.
+<p>Now that we have a core stylesheet and we have an advanced stylesheet, it's time to add the lovely Javascript layer.
 It's the most fragile layer, so it goes last.
 But it has the fun aspects and the most potential to dazzle, even on a boring old scientific site.
 <p>Now is the point where we upgrade the forms so they post without doing a page refresh.
 Now is the time when we make pagination work without page reloads.
 Now is the time that we add in state management to our forms.
 </div>
 </section>